ikukonakano/DH110/README.md

 **Through this project, I hope to connect the population of people who are in need of food resources with those who are able to provide them, as well as educate individual who are curious about the issue at large.**

 Food is a basic necessity.
 In the same way clean water, clothing, and shelter are all basic to human survival, food is critical.
 However, hunger continues to be and is becoming an increasingly large issue.
 This project aims to contribute to the solution of global hunger by locally alleviating the hunger crisis in Los Angeles.
-This is done through the website but being a simple, intuitive, clear platform to find, share, and learn about food resources.
+This is done through the website but being a simple, intuitive, clear platform to: 1) find, 2) share, and 3) learn about food resources.

 ## Competitor Analysis